paulrobertlloyd/paulrobertlloyd-v4/src/_content/articles/2008-12-29-washington_dc.md

   alignment: 'bleed'
 %}

-The final stop in my four-city tour of the US in October was Washington, DC I’ve spent a fair amount of time in the United States these past few years, so I thought it only appropriate to visit the nations capital, and see its iconic landmarks in the flesh.
+The final stop in my four-city tour of the US in October was Washington, D.C.
+I’ve spent a fair amount of time in the United States these past few years, so I thought it only appropriate to visit the nations capital, and see its iconic landmarks in the flesh.

-Perhaps unsurprisingly, I spent a good deal of time in DC taking photos of the many recognisable monuments erected to celebrate former presidents, as well as memorials for those involved during tragic events in the country’s history.
+Perhaps unsurprisingly, I spent a good deal of time in D.C. taking photos of the many recognisable monuments erected to celebrate former presidents, as well as memorials for those involved during tragic events in the country’s history.

 Whilst the presidential memorials were large and grandiose, I actually found the smaller [Vietnam Veterans Memorial][1] to be one of the most thoughtful.
 Like the Pentagon Memorial I would visit later in my trip, I was intrigued by the system that was devised for the arrangement of names of those who lost their lives.